 - Train staff

-- A laser chain, a full scale prototype of one of the 22 LMJ laser lines.
-This chain enabled optimisation of the overall laser chain design and manufacture prior to its implementation on the LMJ.
+- A laser chain, a full-scale prototype of one of the 22 LMJ laser lines.
+This chain enabled optimization of the overall laser chain design and manufacture prior to its implementation on the LMJ.

-- An experimental vacuum chamber (4.5 m diameter – 17 tons) equipped with a target and various measurement and diagnostics devices.
+- An experimental vacuum chamber (4.5 m diameter – 17 tonnes) equipped with a target and various measurement and diagnostics devices.

-The activities, conducted in a dedicated facility in the vicinity of the LIL building, varied over time and depended on actual customer requirements.
-It involved a core team of 10 staff (SEIV employees) which was increased to 25 staff during shutdown periods (twice a year).
+The activities, conducted in a facility dedicated to that purpose in the vicinity of the LIL building, varied over time and depended on actual customer requirements.
+It involved a core team of 10 staff members (SEIV employees) which was increased to 25 staff members during shutdown periods (twice a year).